Polclard/OnlineSellingStore/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 -Plus Section

-If you wish to use the project with a persistent database, you will need to run its Entity Framework Core **migrations** before you will be able to run the app, and update the ConfigureDatabases method in **Startup.cs** (see below).
+If you wish to use the project with a persistent database, you will need to run its Entity Framework Core **migrations** before you will be able to run the app, and update the ConfigureDatabases method in **Program.cs** (see below).

 ```csharp
 public void ConfigureDatabases(IServiceCollection services)